Pre-Seed · $1.5M Round Open

 PRISMqd is a predictive patient safety ecosystem that unites expanded physiologic monitoring, real-time clinical decision support, and closed-loop escalation into a single, auditable layer across the care continuum — hospital, sub-acute, and home.

 • LineMap ships first.
-A real-time IV line and medication management tool.
+Coming Soon A real-time IV line and medication management tool.
 Constraint-solving engine.
 Deployable on existing hardware.
 No EHR integration required at MVP.
 Immediate revenue path via per-seat licensing.

 • Expanded monitoring layer.
-30–35 signal dimensions across HR, HRV, EtCO₂, EEG-lite, GSR, NIRS, actigraphy, and acoustic sensors — detecting deterioration hours before standard vital signs show change.
+Multi-dimensional physiologic signal capture across cardiovascular, neurologic, respiratory, and autonomic domains — detecting deterioration hours before standard vital signs show change.

 • Explainable, auditable outputs.
 Every recommendation carries traceable rationale.
 No black-box decisions.
 Designed for regulatory defensibility and clinician trust.